select

 )-> ‘PatchType’

-Return a subset of the patch using value-based query parameters.
+Return a subset of the patch.

 Any dimension of the data can be passed as key, and the values should either be a Slice or a tuple of (min, max) for that dimension.
 None and … both indicate open intervals.